 What can I do to help my cat fall asleep easily?

-Provide your cat separate play and sleep areas.
+Provide your cat with separate play and sleep areas.
 Offer a comfortable sleeping area and make sure to play with your cat during the day to avoid making sleep.
 Make sure that you feed your cat at the same time every day.
-This will create a consistent pattern and your cat will begin sleeping at the predefined times.
+This will create a consistent pattern, and your cat will begin sleeping at the predefined times.

 Why do cats sleep so much?